Struggling with Ostomy Bag Management at Night and in Social Settings

 Why Join MeetAnOstoMate?

-First off, this is a pretty cool site with 33,367 members.
-Get inside and you will see.
+First off, this is a pretty cool site with 37,000 members who truly understand you.

 It's not all about ostomy.
-Everything is being discussed.
+We talk about everything.

-Many come here for advice or to give advice 🗣, others have found good friends 🤗, and there are also those who have found love 💓.
-Most of all, people are honest and truly care.
+Many come here for advice or to give advice, others have found good friends, and some have even found love.
+Most importantly, people here are honest and genuinely care.

-Privacy is very important - the website has many features that are only visible to members.
+🛑 Privacy is very important - we have many features that are only visible to members, ensuring a safe and secure environment for you to share and connect.

-Create an account and you will be amazed.
+Create an account and you will be amazed by the warmth of this community.

 jakenjypsy44

 The only thing you can do is hit the bathroom and burp the bag.
-As for rolling over on the bag while sleeping, luckily I have never had mine bust.
+AS for rolling over on the bag while sleeping, luckily I have never had mine bust.
 I roll over on it with no problem.
 Of course, I do not go to bed with a bag that is over 1/4 full either.

 Good luck.